 Top Stock Picks

 Delta Air Lines (NYSE: DAL): Delta Air Lines is a good pick due to its international coverage.
-The company services over 1,000 destinations in 60 countries and 6 continents.
-It also has various partners across the globe to facilitate layovers and long-distance travelling.
+The company services over 1,000 destinations in 60 countries and six continents.
+It also has various partners across the globe to facilitate layovers and long-distance traveling.
 Many Americans will be using its services to escape North America this summer.
 To diversify its operations, Delta also uses its fleet for carrier services.